badsyntax/SassBeautify/README.md

 }
 ```

+### Key bindings

+The plugin does not set any default key bindings, thus you will need to specify your own.

+In your keymap file (Preferences >> Key bindings - User), add a custom key binding:

 ## Issues with ruby, Sass and your PATH

 If you installed ruby and sass via a version manager tool like [RVM](https://rvm.io/), [rbenv](https://github.com/sstephenson/rbenv) or via an installer like [ruby installer](http://rubyinstaller.org/), then you're likely to encounter issues with running Sass from Sublime Text.
 The issue boils down to the ruby/sass executable paths not existing in your global environment PATH variable.